VMargot/gil-vs-no-gil/README.md

   ```sh
   uv python install 3.13t
   ```
-- Init the project usig uv:
+- Init the project with uv (in the repository gil-vs-no-gil):
   ```sh
   uv init
   ```